 Welcome to the 1st week of the Pitchfork & Crow Summer CSA!
 Here’s what’s in the share:

-- Garlic Scapes – These are the immature flower stalks of garlic.
+- Onion Scapes – These are the immature flower stalks of overwintered leeks.
 Grilled or sauteed, they’ll add flavor to any dish.
+Check out this blog post for more info and grilling inspiration!

 - French Breakfast Radishes